 So now that you have some background, let’s get down to it.
 What do I eat on a regular basis?
 See below.

 For lunch, this varies honestly, but it’s usually something low carb.
 I’ll have chicken sausage or turkey/cheese coldcut rollups, with a salad on the side (tomatoes, avocado, artichokes, and an Italian vinaigrette dressing with a sprinkle of finely grated parmesan).
 I also enjoy making this kale salad with mustard vinaigrette, but if I’m avoiding the carbs that day, I’ll leave out the grilled cheese croutons.
 If I’m not feeling a salad, I’ll have lettuce wraps with tuna salad (no mayo, I usually buy this Mediterranean tuna salad from FreshDirect), or lettuce wraps with cold cuts.
 Then on the side I’ll have half of a sliced red pepper with Boursin cheese.
-If I’m ordering in, I usually go with Dig Inn or Sweetgreen.
-I love the roasted chicken, green beans, and cauliflower from Dig!
+If I’m ordering in, I usually go with Dig, Sweetgreen, or Pokeworks.
+I love the Hawaiian Ahi Tuna from Pokeworks.

-For dinner, this also varies, but on the healthy days I’ll make air fryer or baked turkey meatballs, with some Steamfresh veggies on the side.
+For dinner, this also varies, but on the healthy days I’ll make air fryer salmon or baked turkey meatballs, with some veggies on the side.
+If I have pasta, I try to keep it to a small portion.
+I also really like Gardein Mandarin Orange Chicken (vegan “chicken” but it’s really good, I promise) with rice and I usually add frozen green beans to it for some added greens.
 Frozen veggies are just easier sometimes.
-If I have pasta, I try to keep it to a small portion.
 If I’m making my own veggies, it’s usually simple roasted broccoli – drizzle the florets with olive oil, top with salt and pepper, and roast at 425 for 15 minutes or so until crisp and brown.
 When it comes out of the oven, hit it with a little squeeze of fresh lemon juice.
 It’s PERFECT.
-Or you can airfry it!
-Toss with olive oil, salt/pepper and airfry on 380 for 8 minutes, shaking halfway through.
-I use this Ninja FoodiGrill which also has an airfryer, you can buy here!

 When I eat out at a restaurant or order in, this is where the portion control thing comes into play.
 I rarely ever clean my plate, because I don’t like the feeling of being “stuffed”.
 If you can’t take a walk around the block after a meal, that’s how you know you’ve eaten too much.
 When I order a burger, I’ll eat probably 3/4 of it, and same goes for a bowl of pasta.
 If I’m really hungry I’ll finish it, but this is another thing I try to maintain: never be starving.